Alstonville, New South Wales: Origin of the name

+Climate

+Alstonville has a wet humid subtropical climate (Köppen: Cfa).
+It experiences moderately hot, rainy summers and mild, somewhat drier winters.

 Population

-In the 2016 Census, there were 5,066 people in the Alstonville urban centre.
-84.5% of people were born in Australia.
-The next most common country of birth was England at 3.8%.
-92.6% of people only spoke English at home.
-The most common responses for religion were No Religion 29.5%, Catholic 20.4% and Anglican 19.0%.
+In the 2021 Census, there were 5,182 people in the Alstonville urban centre.
+84.3% of people were born in Australia.
+The next most common country of birth was England at 4.2%.
+92.1% of people only spoke English at home.
+The most common responses for religion were no religion 39.9%, Catholic 18.7% and Anglican 14.9%.

 Facilities

 Crawford house, a pioneer house situated next to Elizabeth Ann Brown park is now a historical museum.
 Directly behind is the town's major shopping centre, Alstonville Plaza, which has a few specialty shops, and a major supermarket.
 The town has a post office but no longer has any bank.

 Summerland Farm, previously known as the "Summerland House With No Steps", has been operating near Alstonville since 1971.
 A business of Aruma, formerly House with No Steps, Summerland Farm provides training and employment for in excess of 100 people with a disability in fields such as farming and hospitality.
 A must see tourist attraction, major distribution hub for regional farms and a working avocado and macadamia farm, Summerland Farm is one of the region's oldest and most successful tourism and horticulture businesses.

-Alstonville has two stationed emergency services, Fire & Rescue NSW’ Station 204 and NSW Police.
+Alstonville has two stationed emergency services, Fire & Rescue NSW Station 204 and NSW Police.

 Economy

 An industrial estate is located in Russleton Park, with cement, macadamia processing and rural supplies dominating.
 In addition, numerous bus depots are located here, and there is a mail sorting facility.
 The industrial estate is located across the highway from Wollongbar; however, it is not a part of Wollongbar.

+Alstonville is also home to many locally-run shops and services.